How Can We Help?

 3. If you are traveling with any UF-owned equipment, including your laptop, request pre-approval from UF Asset Management.

 When planning your travel, it is important to note that the State of Florida has a unique law that prohibits the use of any state funds in support of travel to countries designated as state sponsors of terrorism.
-Currently, the U.S. Department of State has designated Iran, Sudan, and Syria as state sponsors of terrorism.
+Currently, the U.S. Department of State has designated Iran, Sudan, North Korea, and Syria as state sponsors of terrorism.
 As such, you cannot use any UF funds to support your travel to those destinations, including UF Foundation, gift, start-up, or sponsored research funds.

 In addition to Florida law, the U.S. Office of Foreign Assets Control (OFAC) administers trade sanctions programs, which may impact your ability to travel to or perform certain activities in various sanctioned countries.
 The countries of most concern are those countries subject to OFAC’s comprehensive sanctions: Cuba, Iran, North Korea, Sudan, Syria, and the Crimea region.
 Most interactions with those countries will require a license from the U.S. government.
 Before you travel to or plan collaborations with any of the comprehensively sanctioned countries, contact the Division of Research Compliance and Global Support to determine whether your planned travel or activity requires a license.